jp-ojon/github-gists/README.md

-# Playwright Test Suite for UI and API Automation Tests exercise by Jon Paulo Ojon
+# Playwright Test Suite for UI and API Automation Tests exercise for Github Gists by Jon Paulo Ojon
 ## Overview
 This test suite includes UI and API automated tests for Creating and Viewing Gists on Github